Curling Terms

 Losers: the most skilled players with the best excuses

-Stone: that extremely heavy piece of granite that seems to slide and slide and slide and slide with very little effort
+Stone: that extremely heavy piece of granite that seems to slide and slide and slide

 Luck: what the other team always has more of